 Yes, you can use filters to hide the data, show only the empty rows, select the empty rows, and then delete them.

-Deleting empty rows in Google Sheets can be a nuanced task, but Sourcetable simplifies it with its AI capabilities.
+Deleting empty rows in Google Sheets can be time-consuming, but Sourcetable offers a simpler solution.